YewTreeDesign/Web-Design/assignment-4/README.md

 <br>
 <br<h4>C.) Summarize your work cycle for this assignment</h4>
 <br>  All I have done was followed the instructions provided on the Moodle, I used iFrame and Source elements to represent the media on the page.
 I can't wait till we start doing CSS so the code wouldn't be so congested with a lot of Div element.
+Yet I have found learning Divs essential because there are some<br>
+classes that CSS won't be able to read and just ignore it.<br>
 <br>I couldn't get a free/safe copy of the song so I just shared the song from my iTunes...
 It only previews <br>
 1:30 of it.
 <br>